-Immigrant Heritage Week, established by Mayor Michael R. Bloomberg in 2004, celebrates the histories and contributions of New York City’s diverse immigrant communities.
-This year, Immigrant Heritage week, celebrated from April 17 to April 23 marks the 10th annual week long celebration.
+Immigrant Heritage Week, established in 2004, celebrates the histories and contributions of New York City’s diverse immigrant communities.
+This year, Immigrant Heritage week, celebrated from April 17 to April 24 marks the 11th annual weeklong celebration.

 Join us at the Screening and Panel Discussion of “Documented” on Thursday, April 17, 7:00 p.m. at the Museum of Moving Image.

 Introduced by Melissa Mark-Viverito, Speaker of the NYC Council, and followed by a panel discussion with Jose Antonio Vargas, writer/director of Documented, Paolo Mendoza, Filmmaker, and Nisha Agarwal, Commissioner, NYC Mayor’s Office of Immigrant Affairs

 In 2011, Pulitzer Prize-winning journalist Jose Antonio Vargas outed himself as an undocumented immigrant in an essay published in the The New York Times Magazine.
 Documented chronicles his journey to America from the Philippines as a child; his journey through America as an immigration reform activist; and his journey inward as he reconnects with his mother, whom he has not seen in person in over 20 years.
 Dirs.
 Jose Antonio Vargas, Ann Raffaela Lupo.
 2014, 89 mins.
 Digital projection.
 With Emelie Salinas, Leonila Salinas, Jose Antonio Vargas.
 The screening will be followed by a panel discussion.